Installing ROCm-OpenCL runtime on Arch Linux

 need it?
 Short answer is that computing hashes on the GPU is considerably faster than computing

 them on the CPU.
-We can run hashcat
+We can run hashcat with the --force flag to force it to use the CPU

 to compute hashes for password recovery but it will take a lot more time to get the job done vs